Saibot2012/long-exposure-fusion/README.md

 ### Motivation

 Long exposure images are notoriously hard to capture on non-professional equipment.

-![Blurry handheld long-exposure shot](assets/clumsyFiltered.jpg) Our method allows for the creation of sythetised long-exposure style images using videos or burst image sequences as input.
+![Blurry handheld long-exposure shot](assets/clumsyFiltered.jpg)

+Our method allows for the creation of sythetised long-exposure style images using videos or burst image sequences as input.

 Furthermore, long-exposure shots are often plagued by unintentional motion-blurring of subjects.

 ![Long-exposure of train](assets/longExposureTrain.jpg)

 Our method is able to selectively apply motion blur to only certain objects in the scene.
-This is achieved by segmenting each input frame using [SAM 2](https://github.com/facebookresearch/sam2) to define hybrid weight maps.
-These weight maps determine how each pixel of each frame is scaled before being blended with the full sequence.
-This process is illustrated in the figure below.
+This is achieved by segmenting each input frame using [SAM 2](https://github.com/facebookresearch/sam2).
+These segmentations are then used to define hybrid weight maps which determine how each pixel of each frame is scaled before being blended with the full sequence.
+This process is illustrated in the figure below with the weight maps illustrated in grayscale.

 ![Long-Exposure Fusion illustration](assets/longExposureFusion.svg)

 While some [paid proprietary methods](https://apps.apple.com/us/app/spectre-camera/id1450074595) already automate the creation of long-exposure style images from videos.
-Our method aims to allow for better control of how inputs are fused using the aforementioned hybrid weight maps.
+Our method aims to allow for better control of how inputs are fused using the aforementioned segmented hybrid weight maps.

 ## Installation